 Binomial Distribution

 The Binomial distribution extends the Bernoulli distribution to multiple independent trials.
 It models the number of successes in a fixed number of trials, denoted by 'n'.
-DistFit estimates the probability of success, 'p', through MLE, and 'n' is user-specified.
+DistFit estimates the probability of success, 'p', through MLE, when 'n' is known and specified by the user.
 It is Applicable in scenarios where there are a fixed number of independent trials, such as the number of successful attempts in a series of experiments.
 The following is an example demonstrating the application of the code for Binomial data.

 import DistFit.distfit as dft